Today I am going to show you how you can make Turkish coffee.

 dark roasted coffee, extra fine grind

 1. Start with fresh, cold water.
-Pour water into the pot (if making several cups, use a cup to determine how much water you need) and bring to a boil.
+Pour water into the pot (use a cup to determine how much water you need) and bring water to a boil.

-4. Bring this back to rise on the stove, just few seconds.
+3. Put the pot back on the stove to rise, just for a few seconds.
 When it starts to rise (watch it closely as it can go wild fast) get it off the stove.

 So have you ever made Turkish coffee?
 I would love to hear your experience with it and if you haven’t, give it a go and let us know how you liked it!